Forensic Movie Review: This Tovino Thomas Starring Crime Thriller Is Different Yet Appealing!

 The movie begins on a promising note steadily progresses towards the amazing interval punch thus presenting a thoroughly enjoyable and engaging first half.
 However, things are different when it comes to the second half, where Forensic loses its grip at certain points.
 There are a few cliche scenes and dialogues, which were totally unnecessary.

-Most of the characters, except Tovin Thomas's Dr. Samuel John are underwritten, which is a let down.
+Most of the characters, except Tovin Thomas's Dr. Samuel John are underwritten, which is a letdown.
 However, the movie effectively portrays a valid social issue without getting preachy, which is commendable.
-Also, Forensic lets the audiences use their brains instead of spoonfeeding them, which is commendable.

 Performances

 Tovino Thomas has done a decent job in the role of Dr. Samuel John Kattookkaran, the forensic officer.
 The actor carries almost the entire film in his shoulders, even though the character is a cakewalk for him.

 Mamta Mohandas has done justice to her character Rithika Xavier IPS but has nothing much to do in her underwritten character after a certain point.
-The rest of the star cast, including Reba Monica John, Renji Panicker, Saiju Kurup, Dr. Rony David, Prathap Pothen, and so on have done their respective parts well.
+The rest of the star cast, including Reba Monica John, Renji Panicker, Saiju Kurup, Dr. Rony David, Prathap Pothen, Dhanesh Anand, and all the child artists have done their respective parts well.

 Verdict

 Forensic is a different yet appealing crime thriller that will keep the audiences engaged, despite having a few flaws.
-Watch this Tovino Thomas starrer if you enjoy the edge-of-the-seat thrillers.
+Watch this Tovino Thomas starrer if you love edge-of-the-seat thrillers.